 to call for a restless silence,

-to call for a brief moment of meditation
+to call for a brief moment of mourning

 (he'd have said prayer).

-but possible of bringing the holy light down on the good folks' head
+but capable of bringing the holy light down on the good folks' head

 to see that not just another black man had died,